 MC: I’ve worked in nearly 60 countries and as soon as I’m done with a film, I fly back to the Islands.
-It’s my haven of peace: nowhere else in the world is anything like it.
+It’s my oasis: nowhere else in the world is anything like it.
 The Islands are located in the middle of the Gulf of St. Lawrence and the scenery is breathtaking.
 The people are great and contrary to what some may say, there’s always something to do here.
 If you want, you can get out there and be active.
 But especially if you want to relax and recharge your batteries, this is the best place on earth.

 LQM: Your 3 favourite places to eat and drink?

 LQM: 3 places to visit to really understand the Islands?

 - Site d’Autrefois interpretation site